17 comments

 Never understood it.
 Being older now and owning my own house, there's a house on the same street as mine with kids getting up to similar hijinks and it's honestly nice to see them getting into hands on hobbies.
 I stop by and chat with them about their ongoing projects every now and then.
 Crushing someone's passion hobby because of some perceived slight to neighborhood beauty just seems mean spirited.

-• morbicer 5 hours ago ago
+• morbicer a month ago ago

 Funny thing is that the most HOA dictatorial neighborhoods are not some charming heritage places but boring-ass mcmansion-villes with lifeless front lawns.

-• sschueller 6 hours ago ago
+• sschueller a month ago ago

 So towns are now passing HOA rules town wide?

-• fleabagmange 3 hours ago ago
+• fleabagmange a month ago ago

 I used to rent in a non-HOA neighborhood.